MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-connect-query-dotnet.md

 ## Connect to database and query data

-Get the connection string in the Azure portal.
+Get the connection string in the Azure portal preview.
 You use the connection string to connect to the Azure SQL database.

-1. Log in to the [Azure portal](https://portal.azure.com/).
+1. Log in to the [Azure portal preview](https://portal.azure.cn/).
 2. Select **SQL Databases** from the left-hand menu, and click your database on the **SQL databases** page.
 3. In the **Essentials** pane for your database, locate and click **Show database connection strings**.
 4. Copy the **ADO.NET** connection string.